 What is a Certificate of Destruction

-Your CoD is sent to Giveacar, so if you would like a copy of it please do get in touch with the team.
+Your CoD is sent to Giveacar.
+If you would like a copy please get in touch.

 Do You Need a Certificate of Destruction?

-To notify the DVLA, send in Section 9 of your V5C after selling your vehicle.
-Once you receive word from the DVLA that you are no longer responsible for the vehicle, you don’t need to worry about a CoD.
+To notify the DVLA, send in Section 9 of your V5C (or section 4 of newer versions of the V5C) after selling your vehicle.
+You can also do this online here.
+Once the DVLA confirm you are no longer responsible for the vehicle, you don’t need to worry about a CoD.

 If you do receive your CoD, remember to keep a hold of it.
 There is no way to replace a lost CoD.